cuboulder-MSD/arks_processing/README.md

 2. Make sure 'Identifier ARK#1' is a column in the csv
 3. On the CLI run ```python deleteARKs.py inputfile.csv```
 4. Check that ARKs in spreadsheet no longer resolve
-5. Reupload csv to CUDL
+5. Remove AKRs from spreadsheet and reupload csv to CUDL